drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 **Discussion:** <br>
 **Memory Reduction: 81.9%**

-Data type optimisation reduced the DataFrame size from 39.58 MB to 7.15 MB, achieving an 81.9% reduction by downcasting each column to its smallest fitting type.
-The `Rating` column alone decreased from 8 bytes per value (int64) to just 1 byte (int8), since ratings only range from 1 to 5.
+Data type optimisation reduced the DataFrame size from 39.58 MB to 7.15 MB, achieving an 81.9% reduction by downcasting each column to its smallest suitable data type.
+The `Rating` column alone decreased from 8 bytes per value (`int64`) to just 1 byte (`int8`), since ratings only range from 1 to 5.

-**Note on load time:** The optimised load was slightly slower by 0.3008 seconds because Pandas performs additional work during loading.
-These include casting each column to the specified type and parsing the `Date` column into datetime64 format.
-This small upfront cost is worthwhile because all subsequent operations on the optimised DataFrame will be faster and consume significantly less memory.
+**Note on load time:**
+The optimised load was slightly slower by 0.3008 seconds because Pandas performs additional work during loading.
+This includes casting each column to the specified data type and parsing the `Date` column into `datetime64` format.

+This small upfront cost is worthwhile because all subsequent operations on the optimised DataFrame will consume significantly less memory and become more scalable.

-This trade-off is an important insight.
-Data type optimisation is not intended to improve loading speed.
-Instead, it focuses on reducing long term memory usage so that downstream processing becomes more efficient and scalable.
+Overall, data type optimisation is not mainly used to improve loading speed.
+Instead, it is used to reduce long-term memory usage so that downstream processing becomes more efficient.

 ---